Design Pattern Evangelist Blog

 But I think he’s discarding so much richness of the design with this constrained definition.
 He views this design as restricted to only those elements that I represent on either side of the Red Hexagon in my design.
 I include more elements to the basic design, such as the Purple Hexagon and the Adapters relationships with External Frameworks and External Dependencies.

 So much of Hexagonal design applies to Clean, Onion, DDD, Modular Monolith and more.
-I plan to blog about the relationship of Hexagonal Architecture to these concepts.
+I plan to blog (TBD) about the relationship of Hexagonal Architecture to these concepts.
 I’ve already blogged about the relationship of Hexagonal Architecture to Clean Architecture in Hexagonal/Clean Compare and Contrast.

 The Clean Architecture